Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Tampa Bay has combined with its opponents to score more than 46.5 points in 10 of 13 games this season.

-- New Orleans has combined with its opponents to score more than 46.5 points in five of 13 games this season.

-- Sunday's total is 8.4 points lower than the two team's combined 54.9 points per game average.
+- Sunday's over/under is 8.4 points lower than the two team's combined 54.9 points per game average.

-- These two squads combine to allow 44.7 points per game, 1.8 fewer than this contest's over/under.
+- The 44.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 46.5 over/under in this contest.

-- The Buccaneers and their opponents have scored an average of 50.9 points per game in 2021, 4.4 more than Sunday's total.

 Buccaneers stats and trends

-- The Buccaneers are 5-0 ATS when favored by 10.5 points or more this season.
+- The Buccaneers have been favored by 10.5 points or more five times this season and are 5-0 ATS in those contests.

-- Tampa Bay's games this year have hit the over on seven of 13 set point totals (53.8%).
+- Tampa Bay's games this year have gone over the total in seven out of 13 opportunities (53.8%).

-- When Tampa Bay scores more than 21.9 points, it is 7-4 against the spread and 9-2 overall.
+- When Tampa Bay puts up more than 21.9 points, it is 7-4 against the spread and 9-2 overall.

-- The Buccaneers have turned the ball over 16 times this season, one fewer than the Saints have forced (17).
+- This year, the Buccaneers have 16 turnovers, one fewer than the Saints have takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Saints.